Chapter 31:

 “I’m guessing the reason you returned so soon after learning about the giants is because you want to deal with them quickly, right?”

 “Indeed.
-However, you are currently the only general available to subjugate the giants at the minute, which is why I told you about it.”
+However, you are currently the only general available to subjugate the giants at the minute, which is why I informed you about it.”

-Abaddon grinned and puffed out his chest.
+Abaddon grinned and smacked his chest.
 “I would love to handle it!
 I’ll start making preparations right away.”

-Before Abaddon could confidently march off, Mímir grabbed his arm and held him in place.
+Before he could confidently march off, Mímir grabbed Abaddon’s arm.

-“I think the Dark Lord would be happier if we took the initiative while he’s busy with other duties,” Abaddon confidently said, breaking free of Mímir’s grip.
+“I think our Lord Emperor would be happier if we took the initiative while he’s busy with other duties.”
+Abaddon broke free of Mímir’s grip.
 “If I go and subjugate the giants and make them his, he’ll be pleased.
-If I have to wipe them out, then that’s one less enemy the Dark Lord has to worry about.
+If I have to wipe them out, then that’s one less enemy our master has to worry about.
 And, even if I do kill them all, couldn’t the Dark Lord just revive them as undead giants instead?”

-“You aren’t entirely wrong, but I think that the Dark Lord would rather have alive giants than dead ones.”
+“You aren’t entirely wrong, but I think that his majesty would rather have live giants than dead ones.”

 “Why’s that?”